Free Government Money for Seniors

 Food Assistance

-• Commodity Supplemental Food Program: The CSFP program is available to those over 60 and with income below 130% of the federal poverty level.
+• Commodity Supplemental Food Program: This program is available to individuals over 60 years old with an income below 130% of the federal poverty level.
 Call or visit your state’s local agency to apply.

 • Supplemental Nutrition Assistance Program: Your income must be less than 130% of the federal poverty income limit to qualify for SNAP benefits.
 Call or visit your local SNAP office to apply.